- Hamburg -

 We've have converted the starboard head into a storage locker.
 Two heads are still plenty, and removing the holding tank, toilet etc. practically doubled storage space in the room.

 History of the boat

-Build in September 2002 by Beneteau USA, Nomad ran in Bareboat Charter in the BVI's until September 2011.
+Build in September 2002 by Beneteau USA, NOAMD ran in Bareboat Charter in the BVI's until September 2011.
 She was then purchased by two Canadian couples as their vacation get-away in the Caribbean.
 Canada still effected by the aftermath of the financial crisis and one of the owners passing away, Russel and his wife moved on-board full time and ran skippered luxury charter out of Saint Martin.
 They have made substantial improvements to the boat as part of their ownership.
 It's been said they've invested about $80k - $90k over time.

-We were shopping for Beneteau 423 - the little sister - when we found Nomad, formerly known as "Be As You Are", listed for sale at a pretty sweet price; we didn't mind paying less for an additional 5 feet.
+We were shopping for a Beneteau 423 - the little sister - when we found NOMAD, formerly known as "Be As You Are", listed for sale at a pretty sweet price; we didn't mind paying less for an additional 5 feet.
 The boat had been on the market for two years already and the price dropped overtime to match comparable 473s without the improvements.
 So we put in an offer beginning of March 2017.
 We had only seen the boat on pictures until then.
 Benny flew to Saint Martin in the beginning of April to check the boat in person and have it surveyed.
 This was also the start of our Grow Sailing episodes.